G.R.E.A.T. Local Food

 There is significant value in investing within your own community.
 By purchasing locally grown food, the dollar value recirculates and exponentially multiplies throughout the local community.
-It is estimated that $100 spent towards county-specific local food programs has the economic impact of $148 (1).
-A strong economy is crucial to citizens quality of life and will help rebuild following the COVID-19 pandemic.
+It is estimated that $100 spent towards country-specific local food programs has an economic impact of $148 (1).
+A strong economy is crucial to citizens' quality of life and will help rebuild following the COVID-19 pandemic.
 The local food economy supports the job market and future generations, thereby promoting youth to stay rural.
-Finally, the increased freshness and value of local food not only tastes better, but allows you to save money through less food waste and more conscious eating -- it's a win-win!
+Finally, the increased freshness and value of local food not only tastes better but allows you to save money through less food waste and more conscious eating -- it's a win-win!

-Weather you are looking for a health centered, nutrient-dense meal, or an indulgent treat, local food is here to help!
+Whether you are looking for a health-centered, nutrient-dense meal, or an indulgent treat, local food is here to help!
 With such strong diversity among the products available within Huron County, local food can help you consume a balanced selection of foods to meet your personal nutritional goals.
-The general Canadian diet is still considered to fall short of recommended health eating patterns (2).
-Local food has the ability to assist individuals in improving their nutrition and overall health.
+The general Canadian diet is still considered to fall short of recommended healthy eating patterns (2).
+Local food can assist individuals in improving their nutrition and overall health.
 Additionally, local food is on average fresher than other food sources, meaning you get a bigger nutritional "bang for your buck" when you eat local.

 (1) Shideler, D., & Watson, P. (2019).
 Making Change through Local Food Production: Calculating the Economic Impact of Your Local Food Project.
 Journal of Agriculture, Food Systems, and Community Development, 8(C), 165–177.